NVIDIA-Merlin/HugeCTR/sparse_operation_kit/documents/source/get_started/get_started.md

 ```

 ## Use SparseOperationKit with tf.distribute.Strategy ##
 SparseOperationKit is compatible with `tf.distribute.Strategy`.
-More specificly, `tf.distribute.MirroredStrategy` and `tf.distribute.MultiWorkerMirroredStrategy`.
+More specifically, `tf.distribute.MirroredStrategy` and `tf.distribute.MultiWorkerMirroredStrategy`.

 ### with tf.distribute.MirroredStrategy ###
 Documents for [tf.distribute.MirroredStrategy](https://tensorflow.google.cn/api_docs/python/tf/distribute/MirroredStrategy?hl=en). `tf.distribute.MirroredStrategy` is a tool to support data-parallel synchronized training in single machine, where there exists multiple GPUs.